Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 “I would not even be prepared to call string theory a ‘theory,’ rather a ‘model,’ or not even that: just a hunch.
 After all, a theory should come with instructions on how… to identify the things one wishes to describe, in our case, the elementary particles, and one should, at least in principle, be able to formulate the rules for calculating the properties of these particles, and how to make new predictions for them.
 Imagine that I give you a chair, while explaining that the legs are missing, and that the seat, back, and armrests will be delivered soon.
 Whatever I gave you, can I still call it a chair?”[xi]

-To me, leaning on the concept of multiple universes to dodge any reasonable explanation resembling a God-like cause can sometimes feel like a form of metaphysical special pleading.
-Renowned theoretical physicist John Polkinghorne, a colleague of Stephen Hawking and the former president of Queen’s College, Cambridge, is celebrated for distinguished scholarship and brilliance in his field.
-Having been at the vanguard of high-energy physics for over three decades, he staunchly maintains in his book, The Quantum World, that the intricate and intelligible nature of our universe is not adequately explained by random processes of chance.
+To me, leaning on the concept of multiple universes to dodge any reasonable explanation resembling a God-like cause feels a bit like metaphysical special pleading.
+Theoretical physicist John Polkinghorne, a colleague of Stephen Hawking and the former president of Queen’s College, Cambridge, is widely respected for his distinguished scholarship and for decades of work in high-energy physics.
+In his book, The Quantum World, he argues that the intricate and intelligible nature of our universe is not adequately explained by random processes of chance.
 With reference to the multiverse proposition, he argues:

 “Let us recognise these speculations for what they are.
 They are not physics, but, in the strictest sense, metaphysics.
 There is no purely scientific reason to believe in an infinite ensemble of universes… A possible explanation of equal intellectual respectability – and to my mind, greater elegance – would be that this one world is the way it is because it is the creation of the will of a Creator who proposes that it should be so.”